-The European Shippers' Council, in cooperation with College of Europe, are pleased to welcome you to the conference 'The EU, US and China in the Age of Disruption: Impacts and Solutions'.
+The European Shippers' Council, in cooperation with the Baillet Latour Chair of EU-China Relations and the EU-China Research Centre of the College of Europe, are pleased to welcome you to the conference 'The EU, US and China in the Age of Disruption: Impacts and Solutions'.
+The conference will take place on the 11th of June.

 The relationships between the EU, US and China are at the heart of the global political and economic systems.
 For several years, these relationships have been undergoing a period of disruption that threatens the foundations of the global systems, and which has potential impacts on foreign policy and security, trade and investment and through the climate and the environment on the sustainability of human life itself.